John Lasseter: First years at Disney

-Lucasfilm/Pixar
+Lucasfilm and Pixar

 While putting together a crew for the planned feature, Lasseter had made some contacts in the computer industry, among them Alvy Ray Smith and Ed Catmull at Lucasfilm Computer Graphics Group.
 After being fired, and feeling glum knowing his employment with Disney was to end shortly, Lasseter visited a computer graphics conference in November 1983 at the Queen Mary in Long Beach, where he met and talked to Catmull again.
 Catmull inquired about The Brave Little Toaster, which Lasseter explained had been shelved.
 From his experience at Lucasfilm, Catmull assumed Lasseter was simply between projects since Hollywood studios have traditionally laid off employees when they lack enough productions to keep them busy.
 Still devastated at being forced out of the only company he had ever wanted to work for, Lasseter could not find the strength to tell Catmull that he had been fired.

 Catmull later telephoned Smith that day and mentioned that Lasseter was not working at Disney.
-Smith told Catmull to put down the phone and hire Lasseter right now.
-Lasseter agreed instantly to work freelance with Catmull and his colleagues and joined them for a week of December 1983 on a project that resulted in their first computer animated short: The Adventures of André & Wally B., meant to prove it was possible to do character animation on a computer.
+Smith told Catmull to put down the phone and hire Lasseter right away.
+Lasseter agreed instantly to work freelance with Catmull and his colleagues and joined them for a week of December 1983 on a project that resulted in their first computer-animated short: The Adventures of André & Wally B., meant to prove it was possible to do character animation on a computer.
 After his work on the Where the Wild Things Are-test, Lasseter assumed hand-drawn characters in a CGI environment was the only way, but Catmull insisted it could be done, it was just that nobody had given it an attempt before.
 Because Catmull was not allowed to hire animators, he was given the title "Interface Designer"; "Nobody knew what that was but they didn't question it in budget meetings".
 Lasseter spent a lot of time at Lucasfilm in the San Francisco Bay Area in the spring of 1984, where he worked together closely with Catmull and his team of computer science researchers.
 Lasseter learned how to use some of their software, and in turn, he taught the computer scientists about filmmaking, animation, and art.
 The short turned out to be more revolutionary than Lasseter first had visualized before he came to Lucasfilm.
-His original idea had been to create only the backgrounds on computers, but in the final short everything was computer animated, including the characters.
+His original idea had been to create only the backgrounds on computers, but in the final short everything was computer-animated, including the characters.